Call of Duty: Black Ops 6: Release

 Black Ops 6 was released on October 25, 2024, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The title was made available to subscribers of select Xbox Game Pass plans on release day, including Xbox Game Pass Ultimate, PC Game Pass and Xbox Game Pass for Console.
 It is also available on select cloud gaming platforms, including GeForce Now and Xbox Cloud Gaming.
 The game requires a continuous internet connection to play all of its modes, including the single-player campaign; Activision has stated that the requirement is due to a texture streaming feature, which is used to ensure the best possible visual quality without significantly increasing the game's file size.
-Black Ops 6 was blocked from sale in Kuwait prior to its release, with all preorders in the country being cancelled and refunded.
+Black Ops 6 was blocked from sale in Kuwait prior to its release, with all pre-orders in the country being cancelled and refunded.
 No reason was given by Kuwaiti officials for the ban; publications speculated it was due to the game's Gulf War setting.

-Multiplayer beta

 Those who pre-ordered Black Ops 6 or had an active subscription to Xbox Game Pass received early access to an open beta test for the game's multiplayer component.
 The early access period took place from August 30 to September 4, while a second period, available to all players, began on September 6 and concluded on September 9.
-Critic impressions of Black Ops 6s beta were mostly positive; critics highlighted the omnidirectional movement system as a standout feature, but had mixed responses towards the game's map design and gunplay.
+Black Ops 6s multiplayer beta received mostly positive critic impressions, with some highlighting the omnidirectional movement system as a standout feature.

 Post-release updates

 Following the game's release, Treyarch supported Black Ops 6 with free seasonal updates, which added new content to the multiplayer and Zombies modes, including new maps, weapons, playable characters, and game modes.
-Each "season" also features a premium battle pass and a series of cosmetic items, which can be purchased by players through an in-game store.
+Each "season" also featured a premium battle pass and a series of cosmetic items, available for purchase by players through an in-game store.
 Six total seasons were released for the game; the first season was released on November 14, 2024, the second on January 28, 2025, the third on April 2, the fourth on May 29, the fifth on August 7, and the sixth and final season on October 9.
-Each seasonal update also includes crossover content with several media franchises and celebrities in the form of playable characters for the multiplayer and Zombies modes; notable tie-ins include characters from Netflix's Squid Game TV series, such as the Front Man, the Pink Guards, the VIPs, and Young-hee, characters from the Teenage Mutant Ninja Turtles franchise, such as Leonardo, Donatello, Raphael, Michelangelo, and Splinter, actor Seth Rogen, Eve Macarro (Ana de Armas) from the John Wick spin-off film Ballerina (2025), the titular characters from Mike Judge's Beavis and Butt-Head TV series, and several horror film characters, including the Predator from the titular franchise, Jason Voorhees from the Friday the 13th franchise, and Chucky and Tiffany Valentine from the Child's Play franchise.
+The seasonal updates also included crossover content with several media franchises and celebrities in the form of playable characters for the multiplayer and Zombies modes; notable tie-ins include characters from Netflix's Squid Game TV series, such as the Front Man, the Pink Guards, the VIPs, and Young-hee, characters from the Teenage Mutant Ninja Turtles franchise, such as Leonardo, Donatello, Raphael, Michelangelo, and Splinter, actor Seth Rogen, Eve Macarro (Ana de Armas) from the John Wick spin-off film Ballerina (2025), the titular characters from Mike Judge's Beavis and Butt-Head TV series, and several horror film characters, including the Predator from the titular franchise, Jason Voorhees from the Friday the 13th franchise, and Chucky and Tiffany Valentine from the Child's Play franchise.